Retirement interest-only mortgages are finally making it fairer for older borrowers to access finance.

 Retirement interest-only mortgages are offered by a range of banks and building societies as well as through mortgage brokers.
 We provide a list of lenders that offer retirement interest-only mortgages below.

-- Easier to be approved - The affordability assessment is easier as your income is only assessed based on repaying the interest and you don’t have to worry about a deadline to repay.
+- Easier to be approved - The affordability assessment is easier as your income is only assessed based on repaying the interest and you don’t have to worry about a deadline to repay the full loan.

 - Lower monthly cost - Your monthly repayments will be cheaper on an interest-only basis rather than paying off the capital.

-- Will still have to pass affordability tests - A retirement interest-only mortgage is still treated in a similar way to a mortgage application.
+- Affordability tests - A retirement interest-only mortgage is still treated in a similar way to a mortgage application.
 You will need to pass a lender’s credit checks and affordability tests.

 - Harder to borrow large amounts - It may be hard to borrow large amounts if you are older and no longer working as you may have less provable income and your pension and investments may not meet the requirements.